kingston-hackSpace/Buzzers/README.md

 ### CODE and INSTRUCTIONS

 - Upload [this code](https://github.com/kingston-hackSpace/Buzzers/blob/main/Buzzer_active(module).ino) to your Arduino Board.
+The buzzer should emit a steady pattern sound.

 - Change the *delay* value to hear changes in the beeping patterns.